argonne-lcf/AR2024/04_expertise-and-resources/staff-news.md

 title: Staff News
 hero-img-source: "ALCF_bestPaper.jpg"
 hero-img-caption: "ALCF's Victor Mateevitsi (center) receives the Best Paper award at the In Situ Infrastructures for Enabling Extreme-Scale Analysis and Visualization Workshop at SC24."
-intro: "In 2024, ALCF staff earned recognition for their excellence in research, innovation, and advancing the use of HPC and AI for science."
+intro: "In 2024, ALCF staff earned recognition for their innovative work and leadership in applying HPC and AI to scientific challenges."
 ---

 ## ALCF Researchers Contribute to Gordon Bell Prize Finalist Study